kaynatq/AndroidApplicationWemoLifX/README.md

 ## Detailed Workflow for WeMo
 * Discovery for WeMo light starts with the discovery for UPnP devices.
 The `getLocalInetAddresses()` method finds all the local IP that we have in our network.
-Then a multicast message is sent to the designated IP and PORT for M-Search message in a separate thread `SendDiscoveryThread`
+Then a multicast message is sent to the designated IP and PORT for M-Search message in a separate thread `SendDiscoveryThread`.
+* When we receive a response from network, `parseMSearchReply` method is used to parse the XML file and get the device info.
+If it is a WeMo bridge, we add it to our Arraylist.
+We get all the "Lighting" product using the `parseLightsFromDeviceListString` method.
+* Method `simpleUPnPCommand` is used to build a SOAP message and send an HTTP POST request.
+From this we change the state of a bulb.